Maca: What It Is, Effects and Dosage

 Cultivated for over 3,000 years in conditions where nothing else grows

 As the name suggests, Maca peruviana has its roots in Peru.
 It is grown in the South American Andes at high altitudes between 3,500 and 4,500 metres above sea level.
 Experiments have even shown that the plant thrives much better in this harsh environment than after transplanting to a coastal area.
 Maca peruviana has a tuber instead of a root, which is harvested and then processed.
-The plant has a relatively high yield, with an average yield of about 7 tonnes of fresh Maca per hectare of land, comparable to the domestic potato harvest.
+The plant has a relatively high yield, with an average yield of about 7 tonnes of fresh Maca per hectare of land.

 Archaeological findings from the vicinity of Peru's Lake Junín, at an altitude of 4,080 metres above sea level, attest to the cultivation and cultivation of Maca peruana as early as the 2nd millennium BC.
 One of the earliest modern records of maca cultivation was described by the Spanish navigator Antonio Vasquez, who saw and recorded the cultivation of Maca peruviana during his expedition in 1598.